7 Website Popup Mistakes That Kill Your Conversions (And What to Do Instead)

 While some visitors can close your popup through the escape key or by clicking outside the box, it ruins the user experience for many.

-In another example, Just Spices uses a close button that’s both easy to see and blends in nicely with the popup design:
+In another example, Just Spices uses a close button that’s both easy-to-see and blends in nicely with the popup design:

 It’s a small but important point many marketers ignore in their popups.
 Remember, if visitors can’t close your popups, they’ll likely close down your website.